The Plight Of The Black Sea Against Pollution

 Unique ‘Black Sea’ dolphins and porpoises need protection

 Higher up the food chain, marine mammals in turn suffer from a loss of food abundance and habitats due to pollution’s effect on depleting fish stocks, plant life and ecosystems below them.
-Sadly these factors are endangering a unique type of dolphins found only in the Black Sea and Turkish Straits.
+Sadly these factors are endangering a unique type of dolphins found only in the Black Sea, Istanbul and the Turkish Straits.

 According to the Turkish Marine Research Foundation and a research document by the IUCN (International Union for Conservation of Nature), the Black Sea and Istanbul’s Bosphorus Strait sees up to up to 3 different species of cetaceans as permanent residents, the bottlenose dolphin, common dolphin and harbor porpoise, which also happen to be 3 unique subspecies, completely unique to this region and found nowhere else in the world.